Are you into weaving?

 Best of all, these tapes are extremely durable!

-Rather than a standard weaving loom, a specialized inkle loom is used.
+Rather than a beginner weaving loom, a specialized inkle loom is used.
 These looms are normally up to 4 inches in width.
 Most inkle looms can be strung in several ways depending on the length of the strips you want to make.

 — Maria Chiara (@chiaramucchi) 23 August 2017